jmogl/VerletBallPhysicsDemo/README.md

 Jeff Miller
 Released under MIT License

-Features:
+**Features:**
 - Touching near a ball will pull it to the mouse or touch location.
-Spring force will hold it in place when dragged
+Spring force will hold it in place when dragged.
 - General sloped wall collision detection
 - Stable stacked balls
 - Balls move based on gravity vector when tilted on a mobile device.
 If mobile device is in landscape, tilt